PdxCodeGuild/Full-Stack-Day-Class/notes/instructor/checked-practice-emails.md

 ## Satisfactory

 ```
-Hey XXX,
+Hey XXX!

-Good work on your code for the XXX problem!
+Good work on your code for the XXX practice problem!
 It is satisfactory.

 I have some minor feedback below.
 I suggest you spend some time implementing it to practice good habits.

 XXX

-Please let me know if you have any questions or feedback.
+Please let me know if you have any further questions or feedback.

 Best,
 David